What Does The Real Bees Knees Mean?

 As if this is not fascinating enough, it gets better: when the worker bee’s nectar sacs are full, she returns to the hive.

-The nectar goes to the Honey Stomach, which is not part of the digestive tract.
+After all this passing business, the nectar goes to the Honey Stomach, which is not part of the digestive tract.

 So honey is not vomit!
 I would eat the honey even if it was.
-Up until now, that information did not hurt me.

 Worker bees only live for about six weeks but spend their short lives maintaining the survival of their colony.
 They work till they die.
-So Sad.

-What does the real bees knees mean?
+What does the real bee’s knees mean?

 Life Is Short, Let’s Do Something Wonderful!